LloydAlbin/postgres/README.md

 Custom builder of the Official PostgreSQL for Alpine Linux for use with TimescaleDB

-The Official PostgreSQL Alpine version is creaded by default without LDAP support.
-We need the LDAP support, so this repository contains the code to build the PostgreSQL Alpine with LDAP support and a few additional extensions.
+The Official PostgreSQL Alpine version is created by default without LDAP support.
+We need the LDAP support at work, so this repository contains the code to build the PostgreSQL Alpine with LDAP support and a few additional extensions.

 ```bash
 cd ~